 The safety of our students, staffulty, and families is our top priority, and we are carefully assessing and pursuing actions that are appropriate for our community.
 We are committed to following the guidance and advice from experts so that our policies and practices are informed by the strongest evidence available.
-Our KingIsHome PreK-12 remote learning program is underway!
-Our campus will be closed until April 27, including all campus buildings, fields, and playgrounds.
+Our KingIsHome PreK-12 remote learning program will remain in place for the rest of the school year.
+Our campus buildings, fields, and playgrounds are closed.
 Read the latest email from Head of School Dr. Karen Eshoo.

 Learn about KingIsHome, our remote learning program

-Our commitments to our students and their families across all divisions are rooted in our commitment to prioritizing the student experience through active engagement:
+Our commitments to our students and their families across all divisions are rooted in our commitment to prioritizing the student experience through active engagement.
+Our focus is on staying connected, staying balanced, and continuing to learn together.

 - Each week, students also will have the opportunity for some synchronous learning, where a group of students will learn the same thing at the same time, usually on a video platform.
-An example of this might be a virtual meeting of a History class for all students and a teacher on a Google Hangout, or a daily Zoom meeting of an advisory group with their advisor.
+An example of this might be a virtual meeting of a History class for all students and a teacher on a Google Hangout, our daily Zoom meetings in Middle and Upper School of student advisory groups with their advisors, or our weekly virtual Lower School Assembly.

 - Faculty will continue to assess student work along the way, and there will be multiple ways for students and their families to connect with teachers on those assessments.
-The Lower and Middle School faculty, for example, will hold their previously scheduled conferences by video conference, and the Upper School faculty will be sharing more frequent summaries of student performance.
+The Lower and Middle School faculty, for example, conducted their previously scheduled conferences by video conference, and the Upper School faculty continues to share more frequent summaries of student performance.

 - There will be regular feedback loops for students and teachers to share what is and is not working well with our systems, which will allow us to be as responsive as possible in addressing everyone's needs.